evan-sctg/Guided-Convergence-Adversarial-Neural-Networks/README.md

 The learning rate adjustments are scaled by factors α and β in (0,1) to dampen the changes and reduce induced noise/instability.

 This approach also employ an "anticipatory" technique to proactively adjust the learning rates before divergence occurs, based on monitoring the slope of the loss difference over time.
-We define a window size gc_lr_window and calculate the moving averages d_loss_mean and g_loss_mean over the last gc_lr_window iterations:
+The moving averages d_loss_mean and g_loss_mean are calculated over the last gc_lr_window iterations:
 ```
 d_loss_mean = sum(L_D[t-gc_lr_window:t]) / gc_lr_window
 g_loss_mean = sum(L_G[t-gc_lr_window:t]) / gc_lr_window